DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - 🔥**what data**: to retain per org requirements
 - 2.4.6 Data remanence
   - 🔵**Data Remanence**: the data remaining on media after the data is supposedly erased
-    - typically refers to data on a hard drive as residual magnetic flux or slack space (unused space within a disk cluster)
+    - typically refers to data on a hard drive as residual ✏️magnetic flux or ✏️slack space (unused space within a disk cluster)
       - note that many OSs store files in clusters, which are groups of sectors (the smallest storage unit on a hard disk drive)
+      - Slack space is the unused space in a cluster.
+However, slack space can still contain data previously stored in memory.
+Clusters are groups of sectors.
+One way of eliminating data remanence is by overwriting clusters with random bits.
     - if media includes any type of private and sensitive data, it is important to eliminate data remanence
     - note that some OSs fill slack space with data from memory, which is why personnel should never process classified data on unclassified systems
     - Remnant data is data that is left after attempts have been made to remove or erase it. itis also referred to as residual data.